TelmoRibeiro/CoMPSeT/README.md

 ___

 ## To Do (CAOS):
-- implicit renaming on the new examples
+- implicit renaming on the new examples (with widgets)
 - parenthesis do not always work (ex: (a && b) && c)
-- keep improving
 ---

 ## Meeting: